Mathematics BS Degree

 - Earn your math degree and find immediate employment or go on to graduate studies in mathematics right after graduation.

 Graduates of the mathematics bachelor’s program have found employment in such organizations and businesses as Fairfield-Nobel, NASA and Whitehouse Independent School District.
-Others are students in PhD programs at University of Nebraska, University of Utah, University of Texas at Arlington.
+Others have entered PhD programs at University of Nebraska, University of Utah and University of Texas at Arlington.

 Bachelor’s in Mathematics: Well-Rounded.
 Rigorous.

-- Study in the math department’s modern facilities, featuring computer labs, tutoring areas, computerized classrooms and a student lounge.
+- Study in the math department’s modern facilities, featuring computer labs, tutoring areas and computerized classrooms.
 Access Mathematica, the world’s most powerful global computing environment that makes possible a new level of automation in algorithmic computation, interactive manipulation and dynamic presentation.

 - Pursue certification to be able to teach mathematics (grades 8-12) in Texas public schools.

 - Participate in top mathematics conferences hosted by The University of Texas at Tyler on campus.
-Recent events include the Texas Undergraduate Mathematics Conference, the 45th Annual Spring Topology and Dynamical Systems Conference and the annual spring meeting of the Texas Section of the Mathematical Association of America.
+Events have included the Texas Undergraduate Mathematics Conference, the 45th annual Spring Topology and Dynamical Systems Conference and the annual spring meeting of the Texas Section of the Mathematical Association of America.